 The largest of the Cyclades, Naxos packs a lot of bang for its buck.
-Its main city of Hora is a web of steep cobbled alleys, filled with the hubbub of tourism and shopping.
-Yet you needn’t travel far to find isolated beaches, atmospheric villages and ancient sites.
+Its main town of Hora has a gorgeous waterfront and a web of steep cobbled alleys below its hilltop kastro and fortified Venetian mansions – testament to three centuries of Venetian rule.
+You needn’t travel far, though, to find isolated beaches, atmospheric mountain villages, ancient sites and marble quarries.

-Naxos was a cultural centre of classical Greece and of Byzantium, while Venetian and Frankish influences have left their mark.
-It is more fertile than most of the other Cyclades islands and produces olives, grapes, figs, citrus fruit, corn and potatoes.
-Mt Zeus (1004m; also known as Mt Zas) is the Cyclades’ highest peak and is the central focus of the island’s interior where you will find such enchanting villages as Halki and Apiranthos.
-The island also draws outdoor enthusiasts, with kiteboarding off the sandy southern beaches, and traditional footpaths to follow between villages, churches and other sights.
-Walking guides and maps are available from local bookshops.
+Naxos was a cultural centre of Classical Greece and Byzantium, and Venetian and Frankish influences also left their mark.
+Its high mountains form rain clouds, and consequently Naxos is more fertile and green than most of the other Cyclades islands.
+It produces olives, grapes, figs, citrus fruit, corn and potatoes.
+Mt Zeus (also known as Mt Zas; 1004m) is the Cyclades’ highest peak and is the central focus of the island’s mountainous interior, where you will find enchanting villages such as Halki and Apiranthos.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Naxos.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Naxos.